aitomatic/openssa/README.md

+> Note: we are in the process of refactoring the code base for open sourcing.
+> You will see lots of updates over the next few days, including an SSM playground sandbox.
+> Be sure to WATCH this repo for these updates.

 ## OpenSSM – “Small Specialist Models” for Industrial AI

 OpenSSM (pronounced `open-sesame`) is an open-source framework for Small Specialist Models (SSMs), which are key to enhancing